MeltingShoe/ml_chess_project/README.md

 ### OpenAI Gym
 For installation instructions, see: https://www.youtube.com/watch?v=Io1wOuHEyW0&feature=youtu.be

-## gym-chess has moved!
-You can find it here: https://github.com/MeltingShoe/gym-chess

 Documentation
 ======
 The most important objective in writing these docs is explaining what everything does, why they were made, and how everything works together.
 As such I may be brief as to exactly how some parts of the program work, but I will be documenting everything in the project.
 If the usage of anything is unclear, let me know and I'll update the docs on it.